Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 # Insert a static input

 With the static input function, you can use an input port to pass customer-specific data to a transition, with which you want to process it.
+Only valid JSON values are accepted, for example text ("text"), numbers ("42") or JSON objects ({"dispatchNote": {"id": 42}}).
 For example, you want to send offer data to a specific sales channel.
 Since it is not possible to input a sales channel to a start place and to pass it through the entire workflow, you can input this information to a transition that then passes the sales channel information to an API endpoint.

 The following procedure shows an example of how to edit the static inputs by adding a sales channel information that requires complex JSON code.